nithis127/Placement_Eligibility_Streamlit_Application/README.md

 ## 🎯Project Objective:

-⦁	Build data-driven application using Streamlit library in Python.
+⦁	✅Build data-driven application using Streamlit library in Python.

-⦁	Store data in MySQL using OOP structure.
+⦁	✅Store data in MySQL using OOP structure.

-⦁	Generate synthetic datasets using Faker library in Python.
+⦁	✅Generate synthetic datasets using Faker library in Python.

-⦁	Build a Streamlit app that provides placement eligibility analysis with dynamic filtering.
+⦁	✅Build a Streamlit app that provides placement eligibility analysis with dynamic filtering.

-⦁	Optimizing SQL queries for effective insights within a Streamlit application.
+⦁	✅Optimizing SQL queries for effective insights within a Streamlit application.

-⦁	Domain: ED Tech
+⦁	✅Domain: ED Tech

 ## 🛠️Technologies Used:
 ### 🐍Python Libraries: